Psychology (PSYU)

 This course is designed to provide a capstone experience for the undergraduate psychology degree.
 Students will create a personal reflection focusing on purpose, future goals, strengths and weaknesses, values, and opportunities and challenges.
 Students will use critical and creative thinking to explore global issues and apply psychological theory and research.
 3 credits.

-PSYU 481 Organizational Psychology
+PSYU 481 Industrial/Organizational Psychology

 PSYU 496 Survey of Forensic Psychology